fsvreddit/reputatorbot/README.md

 The app has backup and restore functionality from 1.4 onwards, which enables points to be preserved if you uninstall the app or if you want to import data from a previous reputation points app.
 For technical details of this function, please [see here](https://www.reddit.com/r/fsvapps/wiki/reputatorbotbackup).

+## Custom post

+By using the subreddit ... menu, you can create a custom post that shows the current leaderboard.
+You can choose the post title and the number of users to show on the leaderboard.

 ## Limitations:

 * The optional leaderboard will not pull in points for users until this app awards one.
 If you have previously used /u/Clippy_Office_Asst or a similar bot to award reputation points in the past, this will make the leaderboard misleading unless you restore from a backup.